← Back

 • Procedural complications in 11%: vessel dissection (4%), vessel perforation (3%), distal embolization (5%).
 Rescue angioplasty/stenting needed in 55% of patients, reflecting high atherosclerotic burden.

-• Trial stopped early after prespecified interim analysis of 212 patients crossed the O'Brien-Fleming boundary (P<0.012 threshold).
+• Trial stopped early after prespecified interim analysis of the first 212 enrolled patients (who had completed 90-day follow-up) crossed the O'Brien-Fleming boundary (P<0.012 threshold).

 Design